What is Making Tax Digital for VAT?

 The due dates for submission of the VAT return and the payment of the VAT all remain the same too.

-⚠️ However, please note that any VAT payments due between 20 March 2020 and 30 June 2020 will be automatically deferred as part of the government’s coronavirus support package for businesses.
-Payment can be made at any time up to 31 March 2021 and no late payment penalties or interest will be charged.
+⚠️ Please note that any VAT payments due between 20 March 2020 and 30 June 2020 were automatically deferred as part of the government’s coronavirus support package for businesses.
+Payment could be made at any time up to 31 March 2021 without being charged late payment penalties or interest.
+Those not able to have paid the full sum due by 31 March 2021 can opt in to the VAT Deferral New Payment Scheme and pay the amount in instalments.
+The deadline for signing up to the scheme is 21 June 2021.
 For further information see our page on Coronavirus: Self-employment and paying tax.

-What will happen if I do not register for Making Tax Digital for VAT when I should or cannot file my VAT return once I have registered?
+What will happen if I cannot file my VAT return once I have registered?

-If you have tried hard to comply with the new digital record keeping and digital filing requirements and can show you have made a genuine effort to do so, but have slipped up somewhere along the way, or have encountered problems complying due to the coronavirus pandemic, then it is unlikely you will be penalised while the new regime beds in.
-However, if you have made little or no effort to meet the new requirements then it is more likely that you may be charged penalties in due course.
+Although strictly, you will be in default if you do not file your VAT return on time once you are in MTD for VAT, if you have tried hard to comply with the new digital record keeping and digital filing requirements and can show you have made a genuine effort to do so, but have slipped up somewhere along the way, or have encountered problems complying due to the coronavirus pandemic, then we would expect any appeal on the grounds of reasonable excuse will be viewed sympathetically while the new regime beds in.
+However, if you have made little or no effort to meet the new requirements then it is less likely you will have grounds to successfully appeal against any penalties in due course.